-A blend of high-quality music, art, and the gameplay is now the standard in our current gaming world.
+A blend of high-quality music, art, and gameplay is now the standard in our current gaming world.

 So where do you hear such iconic gaming scores?
 What games have the best soundtracks?
-Never fear, I have compiled a list, in no particular order, of the ultimate list of best video game music.
+Never fear, I have compiled a list, in no particular order, of the ultimate list of video game music.

 The Castlevania Series